dgaydukov/cert-ocpjp11/files/ocpjp11.md

 b => 1
 bb => -3
 ```
-If bb was inside array, it position would be 2, right after b and before d.
+If bb was inside array, its position would be 2, right after b and before c.
 But since it’s not in array index returned is -(2+1) => -3
 Although `Object` doesn't implement `Comparable` directly, when you pass list of objects to sort, if all objects of same type, this type would be used.
 So if you have list of objects, where all integers, sort would work fine and use comparable from integer.
-But in case you have different types (for example Integer and String) you will get `ClassCastException`, Integer can't be casterd to String.
+But in case you have different types (for example Integer and String) you will get `ClassCastException`, Integer can't be cast to String.
 ```java
 import java.util.*;